jfrog/SwampUp2024/jftd-111/lab1-Curation/README.md

 * Type the repo name 'npm-remote-curation' in the Repository Key field and hit Create Remote Repository.
 Note the Project "prefix" is pre-configured and indicates that this repo belongs to your Project.
 * Scroll to the bottom of the view to ensure that XRay Indexing is enabled, it should be by default.
+TODO:  Fix that
+TODO:  API call to script enabling cureation on repos
 #### 2.2 Local Repository
 * Ensure your project is active in the JFrog Platform UI
 * Navigate to Admin panel > Project Settings > Resources > Create Repository